Property maintenance tips for landlords Image

 Maintenance schedule

-To make sure the property remains in good condition, and therefore achieve good rental returns, a landlord should have a regular maintenance schedule.
-By having a maintenance schedule, you can often prevent or foresee any large issues or emergencies, at least before they become too costly.
+To make sure the property remains in good condition, to achieve good rental returns, a landlord should have a regular maintenance schedule.
+By having a maintenance schedule, you can often prevent or foresee any large issues or emergencies.
+Or, at least before they become too costly.

-One of the best times to schedule larger property maintenance projects is when the property is vacant, just before a tenant moves in or when the lease is renewed.
+One of the best times to schedule larger property maintenance projects is when the property is vacant.
+Or just before a tenant moves in or when the lease is renewed.
 Otherwise the regular property inspections are the best time.

 At regular inspections make sure the following things are checked (as a minimum):